 Rober González denounces fear at Real Zaragoza after attack on his home

 Real Zaragoza footballer Rober González has broken his silence after suffering a direct attack at his private residence.
-In a tense press conference, the player confirmed that his front door was broken down during the night, adding to a wave of graffiti and threats affecting several members of the squad and the board.
-González denounced a climate of widespread fear, stating that this time it was my turn, highlighting the concern within the dressing room.
+In a tense press conference, the player confirmed that his front door was broken down during the night, adding to an escalation of graffiti and threats affecting several members of the squad and the board.
+González denounced a climate of widespread fear, stating that this time it's my turn, highlighting the concern prevailing in the dressing room.

 A footballer with a serious expression in a press conference, dark and tense background, reflecting fear and denunciation after the attack on his home.